 AIG's liquidity is primarily derived from the operating cash flows of its General and Life Insurance & Retirement Services operations.
-Management believes that AIG's liquid assets, its net cash provided by operations, and access to short-term funding through commercial paper and bank credit facilities will enable it to meet any anticipated cash requirements.
+Management believes that AIG's liquid assets and access to short-term funding through commercial paper and bank credit facilities will enable it to meet any anticipated cash requirements.